chrisguitarguy/testing-branch-migrator/README.md

 # testing-branch-migrator
-empty repo to test a too to migrate away from offensive branch names.
+empty repo to test a tool to migrate away from offensive branch names.